mcpat-it/UI-Ware/README.md

  This will install the complete ui-ware system to `/mnt/.rwfs/data/data/opt` as well as create a link to the `/opt` folder and finally start the service `ui-ware`.

 ## How to use UI-Ware
-It's like a debian system, use the `apt` commands like `apt-get update` `apt-get upgrade` and the most important one `apt-get install <package>`.
+It's like a debian system, use the `apt` commands like `apt-get install <package>`.

 ## Upgrades
-Upgrades are not really necessary caused by the `apt` feature.
-But if something happens, you can "safely" download new versions and extract over prior releases.
-Please note, that all basic files will be overwritten, all other files will stay untouched.
+Upgrades can be done by `apt-get update` and `apt-get upgrade` are not really necessary caused by the `apt` feature.
+Please note, that all files will be installed in "opt", system files will stay untouched.

 ## Packages
 The main reason for developing the UI-Ware were the missing features: